 Bonus Read: How to make hybrid workplace fair

-When we look at these new ways of hybrid working with organizations from different industries, it is evident that the new way of working is already here.
+When we look at these new ways of flexible working with organizations from different industries, it is evident that the new way of working is already here.
 Our examples of Google, CalvinKare, and Citi, which belong to the Tech, FMCG, and banking industries, respectively, have significantly changed the way we work.

 Their adoption of the hybrid workplace stands testimony to the changing future of our workplace.
 And their swift adoption shows that the future is indeed here.